raylib-extras/rlImGui/README.md

 rlImgui provides a backend for [Dear ImGui](https://github.com/ocornut/imgui) using [Raylib](https://www.raylib.com/).

 # Building
-rlImGui is setup to use premake to generate a static library and examples for Visual Studio 2019.
+the rlImGui repository itself is setup to use premake to generate a static library and examples for Visual Studio 2019.
 Premake can also be used to generate makefiles for linux. rlImGui can be used as a static library, or by direclty including the files into your game project.

-If you wish to use premake, you will need to download the Premake5 executable for your platform from. https://premake.github.io/download
+Preamke is not required to use rlImGui, it is simply just what is used for development.

+## Other Systems
+rlImGui has no dependencies other than raylib and imgui.
+If you want to use any other build system, you can simply just build rlImGui and ImGui into a library, or even add the files direclty to your game if it can use C++ code.
+There are no specific build requirements for rlImgui itself.

 # Setup